 When we do something against the law or even against our own conscience, guilt is triggered, and we suffer, not just a gut-wrenching emotion, but also a descent into a state of culpability, of sin.
 Martin Collins instructs the guilty on their response to g. . .

 Many individuals are wracked with guilt over past words and actions that caused great pain to others.
 While, in our secular age, such guilty people often do not consider their wrongdoing to be sin, it is "missing the mark" of a certain set of standards.
 Ma. . .

 Pain is not something we normally consider positive, nor is guilt.
 However, David Maas argues, guilt is like pain in that it is a spiritual warning signal to change course!

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.

-John Ritenbaugh discusses how Christ's redemption of us obligates us to obey and serve Him.
+Christ's redemption obligates us to obey and serve Him.
 We show our gratitude for this priceless gift by doing good in acts of love and service to others.

 The Law (including the judgments, ordinances, and statutes), far from being done away, shows us our faults and outlines the way of mercy and love—how to live.

 John Ritenbaugh reiterates that everything about the Priesthood of Jesus Christ is superior to that of the Levitical system, which was only intended to serve as a type (a forerunner, shadow, or symbol) of the access to God that Jesus would later fulfill.
 A. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.